mukhlis1911/Case-Study/README.md

-Aiman - Tasked on storing balance, payment, date of peak transaction and remaining discount. izzat - Assigned to do the reload with cashback Mukhlis - Responsible in creating off peak hour discount.
+Aiman - Tasked on storing balance, payment, date of peak transaction and remaining discount. izzat - Assigned to do the reload with cashback Mukhlis - Responsible in creating off peak hour discount. syamimi - In charge of ensuring the balance is reflected after every transaction.

 Description code